Response of a Kerr black hole to a generic tidal perturbation: Abstract

 \section{Abstract}

-We derive the response of non-extremal as well as extremal Kerr black holes (BHs) to generic tidal perturbations.
-The real part of the tidal response provides the tidal Love numbers (TLNs).
-Our results suggest that the static as well as dynamical (linear-in-frequency) TLNs vanish for both Schwarzschild and slowly rotating Kerr BHs, under generic perturbations.
-The vanishing of static and dynamical TLNs also holds for axi-symmetric tidal perturbations of non-extremal and extremal Kerr BHs.
-In fact, even under generic tidal perturbations the static TLNs of non-extremal and extremal Kerr BHs vanish identically.
-The only case where TLNs do not vanish is when they are dynamical and arise in response to generic tidal perturbations of non-extremal and extremal Kerr BHs.
-We also discuss the symmetries of the non-zero dynamical TLNs for both non-extremal and extremal Kerr BHs, under the change of sign of the spin, for electromagnetic and gravitational perturbations.
+We derive the response, the real part of which provides the tidal Love numbers, for non-extremal as well as extremal Kerr black holes under generic tidal perturbations.
+Our results suggest that the static as well as dynamical (linear-in-frequency) Love numbers vanish for both Schwarzschild and slowly rotating (linear-in-angular momentum) Kerr black holes, under generic perturbations.
+The vanishing of static and dynamical Love numbers also holds for axisymmetric tidal perturbations of non-extremal and extremal Kerr black holes.
+In fact, even under generic tidal perturbations, the static Love numbers of Kerr black holes vanish identically.
+The only case with non-zero Love numbers corresponds to the non-axisymmetric dynamical tidal perturbations of Kerr black holes (to arbitrary order of angular momentum).
+We also demonstrate that the non-zero dynamical Love numbers, for both non-extremal and extremal Kerr black holes, get modified under the change of the sign of the spin-weight, for electromagnetic and gravitational tidal perturbations.